 The SME attitude is often that they have nothing to protect.
 Even some of the more tech-savvy directors we have dealt with assume that the data they hold is inconsequential and worth very little to a potential hacker.
 They also argue that there is no requirement under PCI rules for them to have security, as they don’t hold credit card or payment details on their network.
 These particular business owners are complacent, and often oblivious to what a potential cyber criminal’s true intentions really are.
 They are the weak link that allows damage to be caused.

 This is because they offer a way for hackers to enter the network of their clients.
 The information they hold may well seem insignificant from the outside, but it isn’t always the data the criminal requires.
 Instead, they may be able to take the client information you unknowingly provide and use this as a route into their networks.
 The cycle then continues, as network after network is infiltrated, and potentially far more damaging breaches occur further on in the chain.

-The most common response we hear from business owners when we play out the scenario of a potential hack, is to say that that they will revert to a backup.
-A good idea, if of course you can pinpoint the exact moment you were infiltrated.
+The most common response we hear from business owners when we play out the scenario of a potential hack is to say that they will revert to a backup.
+A good idea, if of course, you can pinpoint the exact moment you were infiltrated.
 Often a hacker can remain on your system for months, gathering data, exploiting your network and gradually making their way up the chain.
-Until you physically feel the consequences of a hack, or have someone trace the link back to you, you may be unaware that you’ve even been hit.
+Until you physically feel the consequences of a hack or have someone trace the link back to you, you may be unaware that you’ve even been hit.
 So, if reverting to a backup, how far back do you go to completely clear the system?

 It takes minutes to hack, but often months to detect.